wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 We have introduced two new features into the template.

--   The first is a new Django template block, `title`.
+-   The first is a template block called `title_block`.
 This will allow us to specify a custom page title for each page inheriting from our base template.
-If an inheriting page does not make use of this feature, the title is defaulted to
-    `Rango - How to Tango with Django!`
+If an inheriting page does not override the block, then, the title defaults to `Rango - How to Tango with Django!`
--   We also bring across the list of links from our current `index.html` template and place them into a HTML `<div>` tag underneath our `body_block` block.
+-   We have also included the list of links from our current `index.html` template and placed them into a HTML `<div>` tag underneath our `body_block` block.
 This will ensure the links are present across all pages inheriting from the base template.
 The links are preceded by a *horizontal rule* (`<hr />`) which provides a visual separation between the `body_block` content and the links.

-Also note that we enclose the `body_block` within a HTML `<div>` tag - we'll be explaining the meaning of the `<div>` tag in Chapter css-course-label.
-Our links are also converted to an unordered HTML list through use of the `<ul>` and `<li>` tags.

 ##Template Inheritance

-Now that we've created a base template with a block, we can now update the templates we have created to inherit from the base template.
-For example, let's refactor the template `rango/category.html`.
+Now that we've created a base template with blocks, we can now update all the templates we have created so that they inherit from the base template.
+Let's start by refactoring the template `rango/category.html`.

 To do this, first remove all the repeated HTML code leaving only the HTML and Template Tags/Commands specific to the page.
 Then at the